BeenaBalakrishna/meeting-notes/README.md

 # DXL Meeting Notes

-OBJECTIVE: The idea is to ccreate an automated action for the 'meeting-notes' so everytime before the meeting begins a new documents is created to record the minutes of meeting.
+OBJECTIVE: The idea is to ccreate an automated action for the 'meeting-notes' so everytime before the meeting begins a new document is created to record the minutes of meeting.